Create and use node pools with labels and taints

 -

-The created nodes have some default information set in their labels.
-Based on this information, you can place pods more precisely.
-Below is an example of deploying a pod to a node located in availability zone
+The created nodes have some default information set in the labels.
+You can use this information to place pods more precisely.
+Below is an example based on the previous one, showing how to place pods on nodes located in the availability zone

 kr-central-2-b